MrAnonymous3642/WraAct/README.md

 This part includes the installation of the required libraries, downloading the benchmark ONNX models, downloading the archived logs of our paper, and running a quick test to check if the tool works well.

+The expected outputs of `bash test_wraact.sh` is to verify a small instance of local robustness verification, and it prints the instance to verify is `UNKNOWN`, which means our sound approach cannot decide this instance is verified or not.
+Another possible result is `SAT`, which means the instance is verified and the local robustness is satisfied.
+If you see the output like this, it means the installation is successful and the tool works well.

 > **NOTE**: If you encounter any issues during the installation, please refer to the [Step-by-Step Installation](#step-by-step-installation) section below for detailed instructions.

 # Quick Reproduce Results